Goat: Diet

-Goats are reputed to be willing to eat almost anything, including tin cans and cardboard boxes.
-While goats will not actually eat inedible material, they are browsing animals, not grazers like cattle and sheep, and (coupled with their highly curious nature) will chew on and taste just about anything remotely resembling plant matter to decide whether it is good to eat, including cardboard, clothing and paper (such as labels from tin cans).
+Goats are reputed to be willing to eat almost anything.
+They are browsing animals, not grazers like cattle and sheep, and (coupled with their highly curious nature) will chew on and taste anything resembling plant matter to decide whether it is good to eat, including cardboard, clothing and paper.

-Aside from sampling many things, goats are quite particular in what they actually consume, preferring to browse on the tips of woody shrubs and trees, as well as the occasional broad-leaved plant.
-However, it can fairly be said that their plant diet is extremely varied, and includes some species which are otherwise toxic.
-They will seldom consume soiled food or contaminated water unless facing starvation.
-This is one reason goat-rearing is most often free-ranging, since stall-fed goat-rearing involves extensive upkeep and is seldom commercially viable.

-Goats prefer to browse on vines, such as kudzu, on shrubbery and on weeds, more like deer than sheep, preferring them to grasses.
-Nightshade is poisonous; wilted fruit tree leaves can also kill goats.
-Silage (fermented corn stalks) and haylage (fermented grass hay) can be used if consumed immediately after opening – goats are particularly sensitive to Listeria bacteria that can grow in fermented feeds.
-Alfalfa, a high-protein plant, is widely fed as hay; fescue is the least palatable and least nutritious hay.
-Mold in a goat's feed can make it sick and possibly kill it.
-In various places in China, goats are used in the production of tea.
-Goats are released onto the tea terraces where they avoid consuming the green tea leaves (which contain bitter tasting substances), but instead eat the weeds.
-The goats' droppings fertilise the tea plants.

 The digestive physiology of a very young kid (like the young of other ruminants) is essentially the same as that of a monogastric animal.
 Milk digestion begins in the abomasum, the milk having bypassed the rumen via closure of the reticuloesophageal groove during suckling.
 At birth, the rumen is undeveloped, but as the kid begins to consume solid feed, the rumen soon increases in size and in its capacity to absorb nutrients.

 The adult size of a particular goat is a product of its breed (genetic potential) and its diet while growing (nutritional potential).
 As with all livestock, increased protein diets (10 to 14%) and sufficient calories during the prepuberty period yield higher growth rates and larger eventual size than lower protein rates and limited calories.
 Large-framed goats, with a greater skeletal size, reach mature weight at a later age (36 to 42 months) than small-framed goats (18 to 24 months) if both are fed to their full potential.
 Large-framed goats need more calories than small-framed goats for maintenance of daily functions.